zengularity/benji/s3/README.md

 ## FAQ

-When using with AWS, the style `virtualHost` is recommanded.
+When using with AWS, the style `virtualHost` is recommended.
 Without (according your AWS settings), you can get the following error if using the `path` style.

     java.lang.NullPointerException: originalUrl
     at com.ning.http.client.uri.UriParser.parse(UriParser.java:X)